 Prior to that, the financing company owns the car.
 The lien is placed on the title and insurance policy so that if the car suffers a total loss the financing company can recover its money.

 With this knowledge, it’s easy to understand why a lien is placed on the title.
 But the insurance lien is a bit more complicated.
 This type of lien is filed as a means of forcing car buyers to purchase comprehensive insurance at a level great enough to protect the bank’s investment.

-Car buyers will usually find written somewhere in the agreement that a failure to provide such insurance will enable the financing company to force a policy of its own choosing, from an insurance company of its own choosing, on the car buyer.
+Car buyers will usually find written somewhere in the agreement that a failure to provide such insurance will enable the financing company to force a policy of its own choosing on the car buyer.

 What’s the difference between carrying my own insurance and the bank’s forced insurance?

 It’s not uncommon for car buyers to run into financial trouble and cease making insurance payments.
 In some cases, the rationale is that the bank will trigger its forced insurance option and cover the cost anyway.

 What many don’t realize is that the car buyer is still responsible for paying the premiums.

 Those premiums tend to be extremely high which puts financially troubled car buyers in a worse position.